solid-contrib/test-suite/README.md

 NB: This does not in any way give you a vote in the contents or the reporting of the test suite, in the Solid spec, or in any aspect of the Solid ecosystem.
 For that, you should join our [W3C-CG](https://www.w3.org/community/solid/).

+## Introduction
+Your server implementation probably already has its own test coverage.
+And maybe you already run the [LDP test suite](https://github.com/trellis-ldp/trellis-docker-tests/blob/main/run_ldp_testsuite.sh) or plan to run [Inrupt's conformance test suite](https://inrupt.com/blog/conformance-test-suite) when it comes out.
+So then why run an independent test suite in addition, you may ask?
+The answer is simple: running more tests against your server will never decrease the amount of information you have.

+The more tests you run, the more information you collect.
+When all tests are green, it confirms what we already thought we knew, and improves our confidence.
+Even better, *especially* when test results from different sources contradict each other, this information adds up to help us move forward.
+This test suite tries to cover all Solid-related protocols and to only test for behaviours that are undisputed in the spec, but it's evolving and never perfect.

+All tests are written from assumptions, and sometimes the same assumption that slipped into your code, also slipped into your tests.
+In that case, the tests will be green for the wrong reasons.
+This can be as simple as [a typo in a predicate](https://github.com/solid/community-server/issues/621) which was maybe copied twice from the same source.
+Easy to fix, but very important for interoperability!

+Sometimes we find a test is incorrect or too strict.
+Sometimes we don't know what the correct behaviour is.
+In this case we mark the test as 'skip' and open a spec issue for debate.
+So at least we can turn an "unknown unknown" into a "known unknown".
+When tests disagree, and when servers disagree, the worst that can happen is this will help us all have more detailed spec discussions! :)

+Is this test suite a single complete and correct source of truth?
+The answer is no. Solid is still evolving and although there is a lot of consensus around how a Solid pod server should behave, there is no complete single truth.
+This test suite is an additional layer of defence that will help you compare your implementation of Solid with those of others!
+That way, we all collectively become more interoperable, and that will ultimately increase the value of Solid for everyone.

 ## Initial Sponsor
 NLNet Foundation donated 15,000 euros in 2020 as part of the [Solid-Nextcloud integration project](https://nlnet.nl/press/20210416-Nextcloud-Solid-compatible.html).